WebAssembly/design/Semantics.md

 In practice, outer `block`s can be used to place labels for any given branching pattern, except that the nesting restriction makes it impossible to branch into the middle of a loop from outside the loop.
-This limitation ensures by construction that all control flow graphs are well-structured as in high-level languages like Java, JavaScript, Rust and Go.
+This limitation ensures by construction that all control flow graphs are well-structured as in high-level languages like Java, JavaScript and Go.
-Notice that that a branch to a `block`'s label is  equivalent to a labeled `break` in high-level languages; branches simply break out of a `block`.
+Notice that that a branch to a `block`'s label is  equivalent to a labeled `break` in high-level languages; branches simply break out of a `block`, and branches to a `loop` correspond to a "continue" statement.

 ### Execution semantics of control instructions